marionbarker/loopdocs/docs/browser/build-dev-browser.md

 There can be several reasons why you would change your default branch.

-* It can be convenient to have the branch you build most be configured as the default branch
+* * Configuring the branch you build the most as the default branch can be convenient.
 * The branch you want to build has a different workflow than your default branch (not typical)
     * In this case, you **must** modify the default branch
-    * Check the zulipchat conversation about the branch you are testing to see if it is necessary to make it default
+    * Check the Zulipchat conversation about the branch you are testing to see if it is necessary to make it the default

 These are the steps to modify the default branch.

 For this example, we show how to change from a default branch of `main` to a default branch of `dev`.
 Note - only the owner of the repository can take this action and they must be logged in.
-Otherwise the Settings tab does not appear.
+Otherwise, the Settings tab does not appear.

 For the numbered steps below, refer to the graphic found under each group of steps.